VPN for WhatsApp Calling

 UAE

-VoIP and internet calling may be restricted in the UAE, and some calling apps may behave differently from normal messaging.
+VoIP and internet calling are regulated in the UAE, and some calling apps may behave differently from normal messaging.
 Use a VPN only for privacy and lawful troubleshooting.

 UAE VPN · Blocked sites in UAE